 Today, it will be determined whether the five parties currently considering forging a government coalition, will launch formal talks.
 The Pirate Party and Social Democrats have declared themselves willing to take the step, the other three parties remain undecided.

 The Icelandic government’s budget bill was presented in Alþingi, the Icelandic parliament, yesterday when Alþingi reconvened.

 Alþingi, the Icelandic parliament, reconvenes today, starting with a sermon at 1:30 pm at Dómkirkjan, the Reykjavík Cathedral.

 Icelandic President Guðni Th.
-Jóhannesson just announced at a press conference that he has given Independence Party Leader Bjarni Benediktsson the mandate to form a new government.
+Jóhannesson has given Pirate Captain Birgitta Jónsdóttir the mandate to form a government.